merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![MaxBin results in collection mode](images/maxbin-collection.png)](images/maxbin-collection.png){:.center-img .width-50}

-All previous interactive displays were at the contig-level.
+All previous interactive displays were at the contig-level (each leaf in the center tree was a contig).
 However, this display is at the *bin-level*.
 Instead of contigs, this display shows us the distribution of *bins* MaxBin identified.
 We also have completion and redundancy estimates for each bin, which helps us make some early sense of what is going on.

 {:.notice}
 Please read this post to learn more about completion and redundancy estimates: [Assessing completion and contamination of metagenome-assembled genomes]({% post_url anvio/2016-06-09-assessing-completion-and-contamination-of-MAGs %}){:target="_blank"}